johnlpage/UniBench/reporting/template.md

 ### Description

-This test shows how each addition index, on a field containing a random number impacts insert performance.
+This test shows how each additional index, on a field containing a random integer number impacts insert performance.
 As seen in the _id test abouve random indexes are the worst performing compated to sequential or recent-date indexes which are the best performing.

-We load 6M, 4KB documents and index N simple integer fields in each.
+We preload 3M x 4KB document then measure loading the next 3M , and index N simple integer fields in each.
 The load batch size is 1,000.

 ### Performance